Orbitale/www.orbitale.tech/_posts/2099-08-18-how-i-migrated-almost-all-my-work-to-docker-act-III.md

 ## External services

-I will mostly talk about databases, because it's the most straightforward solution, but this is valid for _any_ type of service, could it be a mailer, a queue system or a cache engine.
+Databases are the most straightforward solution, but this is valid for _any_ type of service, could it be a mailer, a queue system or a cache engine.

 ## What is a "service"?